TO THE MEMBERS OF

 Report on Other Legal and Regulatory Requirements

-1. As required by the Companies (Auditor's Report) Order 2016 ("the Order")issued by the Central Government of India in terms of sub-section(11) of section 143 of the Act we give in the Annexure- A a statement on the matters specified in paragraphs 3 and 4 ofthe Order to the extent applicable.
+1. As required by the Companies (Auditors' Report) Order 2016 ("the Order")issued by the Central Government of India in terms of Section 143(11) of the Act we givein "Annexure A" a statement on the matters specified in paragraphs 3 and 4 ofthe Order to the extent applicable.

-2. As required by section 143(3) of the Act we report that:
+2. As required by Section 143(3) of the Act we report that:

 For S.S.
 SURANA & CO.